top of page

 2017 Size 5Ocm x 75cm Acrylics on Canvas

-A Doorway Home relates to the eye of Tama Te Kapua and his spiritual talismans inside the wharenui and surrounding Pa.
-This is an old Maori proverb mum used to describe her wharenui in a spiritual way when talking about big mana.
+A Doorway Home relates to the eye of Tama Te Kapua and his spiritual talismans on the Pa.
+This áll seeing eye'is an old Maori proverb mum used to describe her wharenui in a spiritual way when talking about big mana for a tribe who move as one.

 2025 Size 75cm x 6Ocm Acrylics on Canvas

-A Royal Game of Cards Gatherings followed much older customs and rituals for people of Rangiwewehi during my ancestor's time.
+A Royal Game of Cards Gatherings followed much older customs and rituals for people of Rangiwewehi during my greatgrandfather's time.
+Children were not permitted inside the wharenui during funerals or when sacred knowledge was discussed.
 Strategies to safeguard tribal ways against colonial perspectives were serious matters carried forward to today.
 The Maori hold a trump card in their deck with the Treaty of Waitangi.

 2023 Size 1.2m^ Acrylics on Canvas

 Ahi Koinga The way of the fire.
 During my nanny's time home heat and cooking came from a fire made on a corregated piece of iron in the centre of a one room house.
-Their home had an opening in the top for the smoke to escape and my nanny would weave muka by the light as mum and her siblings slept.
+Their home had an opening in the top for the smoke to escape and my nanny would weave muka and tell stories by fire light as mum and her siblings slept.

 1998 Size 6Ocm^ Acrylics on Canvas

-An Island Resume Those taonga we hold sacred give us mana.
+An Island Resume Those taonga we hold sacred give us mana for our journey into life.
 Land water and spirit have intangible weapons we shield ourselves with in the pakeha world.

 2020 Size 75cm x 6Ocm Acrylics on Canvas

 Band of Brothers The Awahou Leagues Club was created in the 1800s to share an abundance of food resources like watercress fish and wild pig to support surrounding whangai communities doing without during pakeha settlement.
-Although hard times my family celebrated life with fun music poetry and lots of laughs performing for visitors and friends at the old clubhouse.
+Although hard times for all my family celebrated life with fun music poetry and lots of laughs performing for visitors and friends at the old clubhouse.
+Set on the banks of the awa the music was carried across the water for all around the motu to hear.

 2024 Size 75cm x 6Ocm Acrylics on Canvas